 Cash generation is important for private equity, as most PE deals are leveraged buy-outs.

 Leverage is a key way that PE firms increase their returns for investors whilst minimising risk.
 VC firms can’t use leverage as banks don’t lend to companies that aren’t reliably generating cash.

 3. Risk: PE funds expect few to none of their investments to fail.
 VC funds expect most of their investments to fail.

 - Capacity to “manage” companies they have bought.
-I use the term “manage” loosely as PE firms do not generally actively manage their investments.
+I use the term “manage” loosely, as PE firms do not generally actively manage their investments.
 Instead, they back management teams that they have assessed and trust to run the business.
 But they have to monitor the investment, be an active board member, occasionally nudge and suggest things, and if results are veering a bit off plan, they will have to get a little more involved.

-So a PE firm can’t buy 20 assets from a fund as, whilst that would lower risk, it would also mean they would have to find 20 fantastic businesses, rather than ten, which they just don’t have resources to do.
+So a PE firm can’t buy 20 assets from a fund as, whilst that would lower risk, it would also mean they would have to find 20 fantastic businesses rather than ten, which they just don’t have the resources to do.
 And the investment directors would have to sit on too many boards and get involved (lightly) in too many companies, so they would have even less time to find new businesses to invest in.

 PE firms are buying companies that are already making money.
-That means they must have already found product-market fit, they must already have found a way to market to and sell to customers and they have already found a way to make the product for less than they are selling it for.
+That means they must have already found product-market fit, they must already have found a way to market to and sell to customers, and they have already found a way to make the product for less than they are selling it for.
 So when you compare that to a VC fund which is investing in startups, you can see that the risk profile is completely different.
 A VC might be investing in little more than a slide deck and an idea that hasn’t been market-tested yet, and they are backing a founding team that might not even have really worked together yet.
-So VC investing is much higher risk.
+So VC investing is a much higher risk.

 Because VC investing is higher risk, they tend to invest in many more assets per fund as they need to spread their higher risk over more “bets”.